scitran/client/Connecting-and-Authentication.md

 ### General use

-A scitran client connection to the Flywheel site is established by creating a scitran object.
+A connection to a Flywheel instance is established using a scitran object.
 ```
 st = scitran('stanfordlabs');
 ```

-The scitran object (**st** in this case) contains the Flywheel database url, the instance name, a way to access the Flywheel SDK methods, and hidden information about user permission.
+The scitran object (**st** in this case) contains information about the Flywheel instance, an interface to the Flywheel SDK methods, and hidden information about your permissions.
 ```
 st =